 In addition to my work on migration and empire, I am also interested in postcolonial constructions of race as it intersects with nation-building.
 I have written on the educational project of the United Arab Republic during the period of unification between Egypt and Syria (1958-1961), with a focus on the negotiations of cultural, class, and gender dynamics.

-In a previous life, I was a history teacher and I've taught courses on the Middle East and Immigration at a Princeton University annual precollege summer program.
-I also worked for the Middle East Institute and Center for Palestine Studies at Columbia University and prior to that in human rights for several years covering the Middle East and North Africa region.
+In a previous life, I taught history courses on the Middle East and Immigration at a Princeton University precollege summer program.
+I have also worked for the Middle East Institute and the Center for Palestine Studies at Columbia University, as well as in human rights for several years covering the Middle East and North Africa region.

 Committee Members: Eve Troutt Powell, Cheikh Anta Babou, Firoozeh Kashani-Sabet

 B.A.
 International Relations, Webster University

 19th and 20th century Middle East and Africa, Transregional and Transnational histories, Colonialism, Migration, Empire, Race and Racial Identity, Gender, Cross-Colonial Encounters

 HIST 166 Arab-Israeli Conflict Through Literature and Film (Spring 2021)